pejot/aisbx_ctf_challenge/README.md

-AiSandbox CTF Chellange.
+AiSandbox CTF Challenge.
 ==============

-The attempt of creating AI for CTF chellange of AiSandbox
+The attempt of creating AI for CTF challenge of AiSandbox.

 To test implementation:
 --------------